-- 1. Push the coin-cell battery-release lever on the coin-cell battery socket to release the coin-cell battery out of the socket. - 2.
+- 1. Push the coin-cell battery-release lever on the coin-cell battery socket to release the coin-cell battery. - 2.
 Lift the coin-cell battery from the coin-cell battery socket.

 Installing the coin-cell battery

 WARNING: This computer contains a coin-cell battery and requires trained technicians for handling guidance.